Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: I have no idea.
 Maybe he made a mistake.

 THE ANCIENT ONE (2012): Or I did.
-[She returns to Banner control of his Hulk body and opens the Eye of Agamotto, revealing the Time Stone] Strange is mea
+[She returns to Banner control of his Hulk body and opens the Eye of Agamotto, revealing the Time Stone] Strange is mean